COMP4350-Team2/Backend/README.md

 ### Environment Variables
 - Download `SAMPLE.env` and rename it to `.env`.
 - Enter the required details.
-(Contact a member of the dev team for a copy of the proper file)
+(Contact a member of the dev team for a copy of the proper file).

 ### Run
-You may get a Userwarning if you do not have any static files.
+You may get a userwarning if you do not have any static files.
 This is the expected behaviour and should not affect running the development server.
 If you want to avoid the warning, run the command below before running the server.
 Note: you will get a folder containing several static files after running this command:
 ```
 python manage.py collectstatic